-determines they are too deteriorated to repair, remove and replace those deteriorated elements, or the entire cornice with one that matches the historic in original dimensions, design, materials, and finish.

-- The visual appearance of the cornices should not be altered and should match the historic appearance. - The sheet metal work will be cleaned and prepared for repainting.
+- If in depth evaluation of the cornices determines they are too deteriorated to repair, remove and replace those deteriorated elements, or the section of cornice with new that matches the historic in original dimensions, design, materials, and finish. - The visual appearance of the cornices should not be altered through its repair and should match the historic appearance. - The sheet metal work will be cleaned and prepared for repainting.
 Apply appropriate primer for galvanized surfaces.
 Paint in historically appropriate colour, based on colour schedule prepared by Heritage Consultant.